ax2mazhr/FLIR2YOLO/README.md

 ## YOLO directory formatting

-This might help you with how the dat should be prepared for training.
+This might help you with how the data should be prepared for training.

 I have also included my `.yaml` config file which you may use or edit according to your naming.
 ```